wpmetabox/docs/_docs/extensions/meta-box-group.md

 title: Meta Box Group
 ---

-## Overview

-The **Meta Box Group** extensions helps you to organizing custom fields into repeatable and collapsible groups.
+**Meta Box Group** helps you to organize custom fields into repeatable and collapsible groups.
 You can use this extension to group similar fields into one group to create hierarchy.
 You can clone the whole group, or sub-group.
 There's no limitation on the nesting level.

 ![meta box group example](https://i1.wp.com/metabox.io/wp-content/uploads/2015/02/meta-box-group-example.png)

-For more information, please see the [extension page](https://metabox.io/plugins/meta-box-group/).

-{% include installation.html %}

 ## Tutorial